Agnieszka-21/madlibs/README.md

 Several built-in Python libraries have been used in this project.

 #### os
 This library allowed me to clear the terminal (os.system and os.name) as well as restart the program (os.execl).
-Thanks to these functionalities the application is clearer and visually more pleasing to the user, and the game can be restarted from scratch without the user having to click the "Run program" button again.
+Thanks to these functionalities the application is clearer and visually more pleasing to the user, and the game can be restarted from scratch without the user having to click the "Run program" button again, which makes it easier to operate.

 #### sys
 This module was needed for the restart_program function (sys.executable) that allows the user to play the game multiple times with new inputs, without having to select the "Run program" button, thus being more user-friendly and supporting easeful interaction with the program.